 3. Boquete: Climb The Highest Volcano In Panama

 If you prefer the mountain lifestyle, Boquete is the largest expat hub outside of Panama City.
 English is commonly spoken here and the mountain trekking in La Amistad and Volcan Baru National Parks is some of the best in Central America.

 If you’re looking for a surfer’s paradise then Playa Venao is your spot.
 Tucked away at the end of the laid back Azuero Peninsula, this surf town reminds me of Puerto Escondido in Mexico and it is one of the best places in Central America to surf without crowded waves.

 5. The Darién Gap: Trekking In The Wild Jungle

 If you really want to get off-the-beaten-track there is excellent trekking through some of the most impenetrable rainforests and mountain watersheds in the tropics in Darién National Park in the far south of Panama.

 The Darién Gap is a break across the North and South American continents of 106 kilometers (66 miles), the only gap of impenetrable wilderness along the Pan-American Highway that stretches 30,000 kilometers (19,000 miles) from Patagonia to Alaska.

-If you want to learn more about the flora and fauna, national parks and adventure travel opportunities in Panama, check out my Ecotourism Guide To Panama.
+If you want to learn more about the flora and fauna, national parks, and adventure travel opportunities in Panama, you should read my Ecotourism Guide To Panama.